Futoshi Miyagi: Early life and education

 Miyagi was born and raised in Kumejima, Okinawa.
 After graduating from high school, Miyagi studied at a language school in Osaka designed to help Japanese students enroll in American universities.
 While in Osaka, Miyagi experimented with photography for the first time using a LOMO camera he bought during a rise in the popularity of blog culture and lomography.
 With his camera, Miyagi wandered around his neighborhood at night to shoot but felt that his lack of knowledge left him with primarily blurred "unsuable" photographs.
 Miyagi later went to New York in 2003 and initially considered a degree in journalism.
 However, he felt that his language ability was not proficient enough so he switched to photojournalism and later photography.
-Miyagi received his BA in art at the City College of New York in 2006.
+Miyagi completed a BA (art) at City College of New York in 2006.

 Although Miyagi recognized his interest in other men at a young age, he remained quiet about his sexuality for most of his teens and early twenties.
 He felt that his hometown of Okinawa and the small community of Kumejima was not accepting of homosexuality.
 His first in person exposure to gay culture was at an Osaka club where he saw drag queens and other men dancing together.
 While in Osaka, Miyagi did began seeking connections to gay friends through bulletin boards websites though his interactions with other gay men were generally limited to online conversations.
 He did not officially come out until he was in the United States.